fourTheorem/slic-starter/README.md

 ## Backend configuration for front end

-When working in local development, the backend configuration is pulled from `.env.local`.
+When working in local development, the backend configuration is pulled from [.env.local](./frontend/.env.local).
 When building the production frontend for any deployed _stage_, `npm run build` will, by default, generate a `.env.production` file.
 This file is `.gitignore`d so it will not be committed.
 The values for this file are dynamically generated using the CloudFormation outputs retrieved from the stage specified using the `SLIC_STAGE` environment variable.

 ## Demo